Disclosure: We may get commissions for purchases made through links in this post.

 Fuel & Lubrication

-Permissible fuel variants should be unleaded gasoline with less than 15% MTBE (Methyl Tertiary Butyl Ether), 16.7% TAME (Tert–Amyl Methyl Ether), or 17.2% ETBE (Ethyl Tertiary Butyl Ether).
-Oxygenates/gasohol blends containing no more than 10% ethanol or 5% methanol are also allowed.
+Fuel variants should contain no more than 15% MTBE (Methyl Tertiary Butyl Ether), 16.7% TAME (Tert–Amyl Methyl Ether), or 17.2% ETBE (Ethyl Tertiary Butyl Ether).
+If using oxygenates or gasohols, only use blends with no more than 10% ethanol or 5% methanol.